-This list includes dates for fiscal year 2019, including ACCSP committee meetings, relevant dates of the funding cycle, as well as meetings or conferences ACCSP typically attends or which may be of interest to our partners.
+This list includes dates for fiscal year 2021, including ACCSP committee meetings, relevant dates of the funding cycle, as well as meetings or conferences ACCSP typically attends or which may be of interest to our partners.
+Due to the restrictions from COVID-19, some in-person meetings may be held virtually.
 If you have any questions or comments on this calendar please do not hesitate to contact the ACCSP staff at info@accsp.org.

-Jan 21-23: APAIS Mid-Atlantic Training - Lewes, DE
+Jan 20-21: APAIS South Atlantic Training - Webinar Jan 26-27: APAIS Mid-Atlantic Training - Webinar

-Jan 29-31: NEFMC Meeting - Portsmouth, NH
+Jan 26-28: NEFMC Meeting - Webinar